CarterStefan/wrottesley_golf_club/README.md

 - Delete an item and reduce the size selected
 - Easily fill out delivery and payment information
 - View an order summary once a purchase is made
-- Recieve an email confirmation
+- Recieve an email confirmation when a purchase is made

 #### Subscribtions
 - See the benefits of a pro membership